flashxio/FlashX/README.md

 ===========

+FlashGraph is an [SSD](http://en.wikipedia.org/wiki/Solid-state_drive)-based semi-external memory graph processing engine, and is optimized for a high-speed SSD array.
+It enables us to process a billion-node graph in a single machine and has performance comparable to or exceed in-memory graph engines such as [PowerGraph](http://graphlab.org/).
+It also has very short loading time.

-FlashGraph is an [SSD](http://en.wikipedia.org/wiki/Solid-state_drive)-based semi-external memory graph processing engine.
-FlashGraph stores vertex state in memory and the edge lists of vertices on SSDs.
-It is optimized for a high-speed SSD array or other high-speed flash storage.
+As a semi-external memory graph engine, FlashGraph stores vertex state in memory and the edge lists of vertices on SSDs.
+FlashGraph loads the edge lists of vertices to memory whenever required by the graph algorithms.
 Its current implementation is tightly integrated with `SAFS` (Set Associative File System) to take advantage of the high I/O throughput of an SSD array.

-Due to the natural of semi-external memory graph engine, FlashGraph has very short load time and small memory consumption when processing very large graphs, which enables us to process a billion-node graph in a single machine.
-Thanks to the high-speed SSDs, it also has performance comparable to or exceed in-memory graph engines such as [PowerGraph](http://graphlab.org/).
+FlashGraph is deisnged to help users develop parallal and out-of-core implementations of graph algorithms with minimum effort.
 Flashgraph is implemented with C++ and provides a vertex-centric programming interface for users to express graph algorithms.
 Users encapsulate their graph algorithms in vertex programs and `FlashGraph` executes the vertex programs